 There was another male lion that had also been donated, so the diorama had the two males in front, with Princess in the background.

 Since they change around the displays, they have been removed, and it is my understanding that they are in storage.
 I do not know who owned that other lion and was surprised to find that out that there was another one as I always thought Princess and Timbo were the only ones in Alaska.

 I am the oldest of the siblings so the memories that they have are probably better than any of mine.

-I just know that over the years I have talked to so many people that have fond memories of buying ice cream for their family at A&W Drive-In and one for the lions too.
+Over the years I have talked to so many people who have fond memories of buying ice cream for their family at A&W Drive-In and one for the lions too.

 One woman who worked in my

 dentist office told me she got engaged while sitting and watching the